 How to Freeze Eggplant

 Lots of tutorials on freezing eggplant cover one way to freeze it, but there are at least five ways to do it, and each one has merit.
-So, let's take a look at all five options.
+Take a look at all five options.